 All I did was use sandpaper to remove the polished look.

-How to Update Polished Brass to Brushed Brass without Paint:
+How to Update Polished Brass to Brushed Brass

 supplies needed: 100 grit sandpaper | Hand sanding block

-All I did was rub sandpaper over the surface in one direction only.
+- Rub sandpaper over the surface in one direction only.
 This is very important.
 You don’t just want to rub the sandpaper any which way – only in one direction so the scratch marks resemble a brushed metal finish.
 I used vertical strokes – long strokes on the flat parts and short strokes on the detailed areas.

-Close up – After and before
+Close up of brass finish – After and Before.

 For the cost of a sheet of sandpaper and 15 minutes of my time, my brass swing-arm lamps are updated.
-I know they are not perfect, but I don’t need perfect – I am very happy with how they came out.

 Bedroom Lighting Decorating Tip: